Edward Marsh (polymath): Early life

 Marsh's father was Howard Marsh, a surgeon and later Master of Downing College, Cambridge.
 His mother, born Jane Perceval, was a granddaughter of prime minister Spencer Perceval, and a daughter of Spencer Perceval, MP, one of the twelve "apostles" recognized by the movement associated with Edward Irving and known as the Catholic Apostolic Church.
 Jane, a nurse, was one of the founders of the Alexandra Hospital for Children with Hip Disease; Howard was a surgeon at the hospital.
 Marsh was educated at Westminster School, London, and Trinity College, Cambridge, where he studied classics under Arthur Woollgar Verrall.
-At Cambridge, he became associated with R.C.
-Trevelyan, Bertrand Russell, G.E.
-Moore, and Maurice Baring.
+At Cambridge, he became associated with R. C. Trevelyan, Bertrand Russell, G. E. Moore, and Maurice Baring.
 He was a Cambridge Apostle.

 Civil servant

 In 1896 he was appointed Assistant Private Secretary to Joseph Chamberlain, the Colonial Secretary.
 When Chamberlain resigned in 1903, Marsh became Private Secretary to his successor, Alfred Lyttelton.
 When Winston Churchill became Under-Secretary of State for the Colonies in 1905 during Henry Campbell-Bannerman's first Government, Marsh became Churchill's Private Secretary, beginning an association and friendship that would last until Marsh's death.
 Marsh would be Churchill's Private Secretary for the next ten years, until Churchill left the Government in 1915.
-As Randolph Churchill put it, from December 1905, "Marsh was to accompany Churchill to every Government department he occupied: to the Board of Trade, the Home Office, the Admiralty, the Duchy of Lancaster, the Ministry of Munitions, the War Office, back to his original Colonial Office and the Treasury."
+As Randolph Churchill, Winston's son put it, from December 1905, "Marsh was to accompany Churchill to every Government department he occupied: to the Board of Trade, the Home Office, the Admiralty, the Duchy of Lancaster, the Ministry of Munitions, the War Office, back to his original Colonial Office and the Treasury."
 The moves were somewhat irregular as Marsh remained, until 1937, officially a clerk at the Colonial Office, but many exceptions were made, possibly at a cost to Marsh's official advancement.

 When Churchill left government for the first time in 1915, Marsh became Assistant Private Secretary to Prime Minister H. H. Asquith in which position he served until the fall of Asquith's government in December 1916.
 When Churchill returned to government as Minister of Munitions in 1916, Marsh joined him there as Private Secretary and worked in that position through successive departments until the fall of David Lloyd George's Coalition Government in 1922.
 When Churchill became Chancellor of the Exchequer in 1924, Marsh joined him there as Private Secretary and remained at the Treasury until the fall of Stanley Baldwin's second government in 1929, when Marsh was returned to work at the Colonial Office.
 He then served as Private Secretary to every Secretary of State for the Colonies from 1929 until his retirement in 1937.
 Marsh was knighted upon his retirement and became Sir Edward Marsh.